 Work fatigue is one of the modern diseases of our time.
 This is because work has an excessive value in human culture.
-Indeed, many people around the world live their lives around their work, leaving little or no time or space for their personal lives.
+Indeed, many people around the world live their lives around their work, leaving little to no time or space for their personal lives.

 “When we are tired, we are attacked by ideas we conquered long ago.”

 In addition, there are many wrong beliefs surrounding work fatigue.
 For instance, some people think working tirelessly is a sign of commitment and responsibility.
 Others think it’s healthy to go overboard one day and try to rest the next.
 However, this isn’t true.

 Therefore, it’s important to be vigilant and try and prevent work fatigue, otherwise known as burnout.
 However, if you find yourself experiencing it, there are some measures you can take.